-Common shares issued upon the settlement of loans payable 1,000,000 1,265,769 Common shares issued upon the settlement of accounts payable 181,957 177,500 Share-based compensation relating to modification of warrants - 1,406,469 Share-based compensation relating to granting of options 2,132,972 910,938 Interest paid 310,550 - Income taxes paid
+Share-based compensation relating to modification of warrants - 1,406,469 Share-based compensation relating to granting of options 351,385 272,750 Interest paid 89,328 102,308

 24. Segmented Information

 Operating segments are components of an entity that engage in business activities from which they earn revenues and incur expenses (including revenues and expenses related to transactions with the other component(s)), the operations of which can be clearly distinguished and for which the operating results are regularly reviewed by a chief operating decision-maker to make resource allocation decisions and to assess performance.